Trader’s Notebook

 3:30 p.m.
 New York time

 Half an hour before the closing bell.
-The S&P 500 futures fell during the session, reaching into the 5410s.
+The S&P 500 futures continued to trade sideways during the session, staying close to the range that had limited overnight trading.

 9:35 a.m.
 New York time